 Women who smoke and have HPV face a higher risk of developing cervical cancer than people who do not.

 Early cervical cancer diagnosis improves the success rate of treatment.

-Under 21 years: The USPSTF do not recommend screening.
+Under 25 years: The ACS do not recommend screening.

-From 21–29 years: People should undergo screening every 3 years for cervical cancer.
+From 25–65 years: People should undergo an HPV test every five years for cervical cancer.

-Over 65 years: The USPSTF do not recommend screening for those who have had adequate screening in the past, unless they have a high risk of cervical cancer.
+Over 65 years: The ACS do not recommend screening for those who have had adequate screening in the past, unless they have a high risk of cervical cancer.

 People who have had a hysterectomy with removal of the cervix do not need screening, unless they have had precancerous lesions or cervical cancer in the past.